 Sometimes the idea of pursuing a particular specialty is what we are really in love with.
 Wouldn't it feel good to tell your high school math teacher you were a neurosurgeon?
 How about nasty Aunt Martha, who always said you wouldn't amount to anything?
-Be aware of these hidden influences, and remember that you are the one who has to live with the call schedule and the sacrifices inherent in whatever specialty you choose.
-Sometimes, who we really are is not the same as who we wish we were.
+Be aware of these influence landmines, and remember that you are the one who has to live with the call schedule and sacrifices inherent in whatever specialty you choose.
+Sometimes who we really are is not the same as who we wish we were.

 It's also critical to be realistic.
 Sometimes students fall in love with aspects of a particular specialty but are lacking in a required trait or skill that will allow them to really succeed in that area.
-For example, radiologists need to excel at spatial reasoning, otolaryngologists need depth perception (and ask for proof of it on their CaRMS applications), surgeons need dexterity and steady hands, and ER doctors need to be able to withstand the physiologic challenges of long-term shift work.
-This does not mean that you need to avoid certain areas if you have a disability which can be accommodated, but you do need to think about how your skills and abilities match with different areas of postgraduate training and, ultimately, medical practice.
+For example, radiologists need to excel at spatial reasoning, otolaryngologists need depth perception (and ask for proof of it on their CARMs applications), surgeons need dexterity and steady hands, and ER doctors need to be able to withstand the physiologic challenges of long-term shift work.
+This does not mean that you need to avoid certain areas if you have a disability which can be accommodated, but you do need to think about how your skills and abilities match with different areas of post graduate training and, ultimately, medical practice.

 What are your strengths and weaknesses?
 Be honest with yourself.
 How do they match up with the specialties you're considering?
 If you're not sure - ask some of your family or classmates... they may be able to add valuable insight.
-You can also make career counselling appointments with our career consultant to navigate the many self-knowledge career planning tools available through the Careers in Medicine website: https://careersinmedicine.aamc.org/
+You can also make career counselling appointments with our career consultant to navigate the many self-knowledge career planning tools available through the Careers in Medicine website.

-4. Using data for planning, strategizing, and reassuring
+4. Using Data for Planning, Strategizing, and Reassuring